-EDUCATIO STANDARD AUTHORIT 3 search site KINDERGARTEN - YEAR 10 YEAR 11 - YEAR 12 TEACHER ACCREDITATION REGULATION ABOUT LOG IN IESA home > Year 11 - Year 12 HSC About ABOUT THE HSC History of the HSC 2017 HSC facts and figures HSC enrolment snapshot School students in New South Wales generally work towards the Higher School Certificate or HSC in years 11 and 12.
+IESA home > Year 11 - Year 12 > H ABOUT THE HSC LOG IN LOG IN Download this page Print this page About ^ History of the HSC 2017 HSC facts and figures HSC enrolment snapshot ABOUT THE HSC School students in New South Wales generally work towards the Higher School Certificate or HSC in years 11 and 12.
 It is the highest level of attainment you can reach at school.
-Learn more about HSC courses, eligibility requirements and achievement pathways . ▲ Download this page Print this page HSC courses School assessment Exam development Exam marking operation Moderation The HSC is a huge operation each year, and the NSW Education Standards Authority (NESA) oversees it.
-This section offers a snapshot of what it involves as we cater to students with a diverse range of abilities, backgrounds and goals.
-To give you an idea, if you brought together all this year's HSC students, markers and exam supervisors, you would fill an Olympic stadium.
-And that's leaving all the Useful links Media releases and news HSC protocols for media Determining HSC results Subject selection class teachers outside!
-Every year, we evaluate the HSC thoroughly to ensure it remains successful, inclusive and flexible We cancider changes and improvements, and cancell an any Determining results Merit lists and statistics for previous Key dates and exam timetable Exam advice and resources Rules and processes that affect the wider education community.
-NESA Board members play an important role in supervising the HSC's quality. years Key dates and events HSC: All My Own Work Disability provisions Enrolment snapshot HSC Rules and Procedures Results and certificates Each year on 1 September we take a snapshot of HSC enrolments and publish these statistics.
+Learn more about HSC courses, eligibility requirements and History of the HSC 2017 HSC facts and figures HSC enrolment snapshot School students in New South Wales generally work towards the Higher School Certificate or HSC in years 11 and 12.
+It is the highest level of attainment you can reach at school.
+Learn more about HSC courses, eligibility requirements and History of the HSC 2017 HSC facts and figures HSC enrolment snapshot School students in New South Wales generally work towards the Higher School Certificate or HSC in years 11 and 12.
+It is the highest level of attainment you can reach at school.
+Learn more about HSC courses, eligibility requirements and 2017 HSC facts and figures HSC enrolment snapshot Certificate or HSC in years 11 and 12.
+It is the highest level of attainment you can reach at school.
+Learn more about HSC courses, eligibility requirements and HSC enrolment snapshot reach at school.
+Learn more about HSC courses, eligibility requirements and 🖨 Print this page HSC courses achievement pathways.
+School assessment The HSC is a huge operation each year, and the NSW Education Standards Authority (NESA) oversees it.
+This section offers a snapshot of what it involves as we cater to Useful links Exam development  👻 students with a diverse range of abilities, backgrounds and goals.
+Media releases and news Exam marking operation To give you an idea, if you brought together all this year's HSC students, markers HSC protocols for media Moderation and exam supervisors, you would fill an Olympic stadium.
+And that's leaving all the Determining HSC results class teachers outside!
+Determining results Subject selection Every year, we evaluate the HSC thoroughly to ensure it remains successful, • Merit lists and Key dates and exam timetables ~ inclusive and flexible.
+We consider changes and improvements, and consult on any statistics for previous vears Exam advice and resources that affect the wider education community.
+NESA Board members play an important role in supervising the HSC's quality.
+Rules and processes ~ Key dates and events HSC: All My Own Work Y Enrolment snapshot • HSC Rules and Disability provisions Procedures Results and certificates Each year on 1 Contember we take a spanshot of UCO envolvement and within the Breaking HSC exam rules nesure and certificates Each year on 1 September we take a snapshot of HSC enrolments and publish these statistics.
 Below is a summary of the 2016 numbers.
-Breaking HSC exam rules Disability provisions and disability provisions applications
+Disability provisions and View the HSC Enrolment Snapshot for more numbers. disability provisions statistics 77,163 students enrolled in at least one HSC course.
+Illness and misadventure

-• 69,350 on track to complete their HSC program, making the HSC the most
+· 69,350 on track to complete their HSC program, making the HSC the most

-Term 4 2022
+Term 4 2023

 WEEK 1

 WEEK 2

 WEEK 3

 WEEK 4

 WEEK 5 Pattern of Study Interview is completed

 WEEK 6

 WEEK 7

 WEEK 8

 WEEK 9

 WEEK 10

-Term 1 2023
+Term 1 2024

 WEEK 1

 WEEK 2

 WEEK 3

 WEEK 4

 WEEK 5

 WEEK 6

 WEEK 7

 WEEK 8

 WEEK 9 MID-YEAR ASSESSMENT PERIOD 10 DAYS DURING THESE WEEKS

 WEEK 10

+WEEK 11

-Term 2 2023
+Term 2 2024

 WEEK 1

 WEEK 2

 WEEK 3

 WEEK 4

 WEEK 5

 WEEK 6

 WEEK 7

 WEEK 8

 WEEK 9

 WEEK 10